|Share / Print / Sitemap|

 Credit Checks: It's Better To Be Safe Than Sorry

-It's exciting to get new customers but not if they fail to pay invoices on time, or worse yet, not at all.
-That'll have a negative impact on cash flow, and that's going to hurt.
+It's exciting to get new customers but not if they fail to pay invoices on time or worse yet, not at all.
+That will have a negative impact on cash flow, which can hurt the business.

 Get written permission from the customer to allow its banks and vendors to release payment and balance information to you.

-Get names and contact information of at least three vendors.
+Get names and contact information from at least three vendors.
 Get contact information for vendors who have long-term business relationships with your new, potential customer.

 Pay for a business credit report.
 While the information isn't always accurate, a business credit report confirms information the prospective customer provides.
 Check to make sure the numbers sync up and the new client's credit app is accurate.

 Keep in mind none of the above guarantees the customer pays you on time.
 If you want to err on the side of caution, accept small orders first to see how quickly the customer pays before accepting larger, ergo, riskier orders.